Judge orders Las Vegas high schoolers held on no bail in classmate's deadly beating

 By law in Nevada, a teenager accused of murder can be charged as an adult if they were 13 or older at the time of the alleged crime.

-Police said they believe a pair of wireless headphones and vape pen had been stolen from the victim’s friend earlier in the week, which resulted in the students agreeing to meet in the alleyway to fight.
+Police homicide Lt.
+Jason Johansson said they believe the headphones and vape pen had been stolen from the victim’s friend earlier in the week, which resulted in the students agreeing to meet in the alleyway to fight.

 Detectives think the victim wasn’t originally supposed to be involved in the brawl, but he walked to the alleyway with his friend after school, Johansson said.